titosco/TECH-BUDDY/README.md

   await bcrypt.gensalt(10)-10 is the default await bcrypt.hash(password, salt)

-to make sure that there is not an existing user - let user = await User.findOne({ email});
+To make sure that there is not an existing user -
+Let user = await User.findOne({ email});
-if there is not an existing user- user = new User({
+If there is not an existing user- user = new User({
 name,
 email,